 So this is essentially an Italian meal but it seems the color scheme alone was enough to entice you guys.
 It's also a smart move to have a nice big breakfast before a day of revelry.

-No one makes a cheesecake like an Irish mammy and this recipe replicates my own mother's well.
+No one makes a cheesecake-like an Irish mammy and this recipe replicates my own mother's well.
 This is one to show off at a dinner party or just to make and remember home.

 This is definitely a favorite Irish Sunday dinner and a perfect big meal for any event at the start of spring.
 Delicious with mint sauce and roast potatoes.
-I wholeheartedly agree with the readers choice on this one.
+I wholeheartedly agree with the reader's choice on this one.

 They're green, white, and orange, what more do you want?
-These are the cookies that will match your face, clothes, and flag for St. Patrick's Day but are fun to eat all year around.
+These are the cookies that will match your face, clothes, and flag for St. Patrick's Day but are fun to eat all year round.